afewell/afewell.github.io/src/pages/blog/GitlabTapIntegration.md

 git push
 ```

-Once you have pushed the catalog to the repository, use your browser to visit the repository, click on the catalog-info.yaml file and copy the URL displayed.
+Once you have pushed the catalog to the repository, use your browser to visit the repository on the gitlab site, click on the catalog-info.yaml file and copy the URL displayed.
 In this case we created a repository that can be accessed from inside this lab at https://gitlab.tanzu.demo/tanzu/tap-catalog, and while this url works its actually a vanity URL that gitlab creates and you want to use the real URL value which you copied, which should look like: https://gitlab.tanzu.demo/tanzu/tap-catalog/-/blob/main/catalog-info.yaml

 #### Configure the tap values file for gitlab integration